 ASIC considers that hybrid AGMs are permitted under the Corporations Act 2001, but organisations need to check whether their constitution restricts meetings being held in this way.
 ASIC does not have the power to modify the Corporations Act to facilitate hybrid AGMs where they are not permitted under an organisation’s constitution.

 There was some doubt as to whether the Corporations Act permits virtual AGMs and the validity of resolutions passed at a virtual AGM.
-The Treasurer has issued two determinations which together amend the Corporations Act from 6 May 2020 through to 21 March 2021 which facilitates meetings, including AGMs, being held using one or more technologies (virtual technology) that give all persons entitled to attend a reasonable opportunity to participate without being physically present in the same place.
+The Treasurer issued two determinations which together temporarily amended the Corporations Act from 6 May 2020 through to 21 March 2021 which facilitated meetings, including AGMs, being held using one or more technologies (virtual technology) that give all persons entitled to attend a reasonable opportunity to participate without being physically present in the same place.

 Subject to certain exceptions, ASX Listing rule 3.1 requires listed entities to notify the ASX immediately of any information concerning it which a reasonable person would expect to materially affect its share price.

-Further, on 25 May 2020, the Government temporarily amended the Corporations Act 2001 so that companies and officers will only be liable if there has been “knowledge, recklessness or negligence” with respect to updates on price sensitive information to the market.
-The changes will be in effect until 23 March 2021.
+On 25 May 2020, the Government temporarily amended the Corporations Act 2001 so that companies and officers will only be liable if there has been “knowledge, recklessness or negligence” with respect to updates on price sensitive information to the market.
+The changes were in effect until 23 March 2021.
+In early August 2021 the Government passed the Treasury Laws Amendment (2021 Measures No. 1) Bill making these temporary reforms permanent.
+The changes are effective from 14 August 2021.

 Entities anticipating issues in meeting their financial reporting deadlines can apply for individual relief with ASIC.
 If applying for relief ASIC recommends applying at least 14 days before the financial reporting deadline.

-ASIC has allowed listed entities to take one additional month to report for full year and half-year financial reports for 21 February 2020 to 7 January 2021 balance dates.
-Listed entities will be required to inform the market when they rely on the extended period for lodgement.
+ASIC allowed listed entities to take one additional month to report for full year and half-year financial reports for 21 February 2020 to 7 January 2021 balance dates.
+In April 2021, ASIC announced an extension of the one additional month to report for financial reporting dates between 23 June 2021 and 7 July 2021.
+ASIC advised the extension would assist with any pressures on auditor resources taking into account challenges presented by COVID-19 conditions.
+The relief does not apply to financial years ending from 8 January 2021 to 22 June 2021 – as ASIC considers that the resource constraint noted above was not as strong during this period.
+Listed entities were required to inform the market when they rely on the extended period for lodgement.